DreamJM/DreamArchetypes/README.md

 ### Java Project Archetype
 * single-project-archetype: archetype for common java project
 * parent-project-archetype: archetype for common java project included in a parent project
+* child-project-archetype: archetype for child project(used with parent-project-archetype)
 ==================================================================================</br>
 Above archetypes are used to generate initial java projects.
 In the generated java project, the following plugins are integrated:
 * [junit4](http://junit.org/junit4): Java Test Framework